 Gabriel Marcano

-PhD Student, Computer Science Engineering, University of California San Diego
+PhD Candidate, Computer Science Engineering, University of California San Diego

 Résumé | GitHub | GitLab | Research & Engineering Blog

-I am a 3rd year PhD student at UC San Diego, specializing in extremely low power embedded systems.
+I am a 4th year PhD candidate at UC San Diego, specializing in extremely low power embedded systems.

 Sloan Scholar Fellow